-This is a law passed in the United States.
-The United States believes that giving special status to international organizations would help them do their jobs better.
-The law only applies to international organizations that the US is a part of but sometimes they will make an exception.
-Most countries have a similar law to protect international organizations in their country.
+- ✓ Law passed in the US to help international organizations do their jobs better. - ✓ The law only applies to international organizations that the US is a part of but sometimes they will make an exception. - Most countries have a similar law to protect international organizations in their country.